Shatter Me

-Of her inspirations for the work, Mafi has stated that she drew inspiration from "an interest in human nature and [humanity's] ability to overcome great obstacles".
+Mafi has stated that she drew inspiration from "an interest in human nature and [humanity's] ability to overcome great obstacles".

 Plot

-Juliette Ferrars is a 17-year-old girl whose touch paralyzes and kills, taking living organisms' energy.
-Juliette is in an asylum because three years prior, she killed a small boy in a store with her unusual touch.
-It is evident that Juliette is partly insane, both from prolonged isolation and at horror at herself.
-She repeatedly dreams of a bird and writes in a small notebook.
+Juliette Ferrars is a 17-year-old girl whose touch is lethal and could kill anyone who touches her skin for long enough, even if she doesn't mean to.
+Juliette is kept in an asylum 264 days prior to the start of the book after accidentally killing a small boy with her touch when she was 14.
+At the start of the book, there are many intentional strikethroughs and the writing is often erratic in order to serve as a visual representation of the chaos in Juliette's mind.

-Suddenly, for the first time ever, Juliette gets a cellmate who goes by the name of Adam Kent.
-He reminds Juliette of someone, but she convinces herself that it is not possible that she ever knew him.
-She shows Adam the ways of the asylum, such as not to eat the scalding food immediately, and when the asylum's occupants are allowed to shower.
+To her surprise, Juliette gets a cellmate who goes by the name of Adam Kent.
+He reminds Juliette of somebody distant she used to know; however, she convinces herself otherwise.
+At first, Adam and Juliette remain distant from each other but become closer over the week as Juliette shows him the ways of the asylum.

-One day, the Reestablishment, a government that has the world within its grasp, comes for Juliette.
-It is revealed that Adam is a soldier for Aaron Warner, the leader of Sector 45 of the Reestablishment.
-Warner, who is also the son of the Reestablishment's Supreme Commander, makes Juliette an offer that includes her being able to get out of the asylum in turn for her torturing any prisoners with her touch as a weapon for the Reestablishment.
+One day, The Reestablishment, a government that has the world within its grasp, comes for Juliette.
+It is revealed that Adam is a soldier for Warner, the chief commander of Sector 45 of The Reestablishment.
+Warner, who is also the son of The Reestablishment's Supreme Commander, makes Juliette an offer that includes her being able to get out of the asylum in turn for her torturing any prisoners with her touch as a weapon for The Reestablishment.